 Campus Crusade for Christ (CRU)

 This group is designed to provide an understanding of Biblical Christianity while offering support, encouragement, and the means to develop a closer relationship with God.
-Students have the opportunity to meet and reach out to others through their actions, hospitality, and events.
+Students have the opportunity to meet and reach out to others through their actions, events, and hospitality.